 - drooping face, mouth, or eye on one side

 One symptom of a panic attack can be a feeling of pins and needles.
-If tingling lips are accompanied by symptoms such as shortness of breath, a racing heartbeat, or shaking limbs, it may be a sign that someone is experiencing a panic attack, or about to have one.
+If tingling lips are accompanied by symptoms such as shortness of breath, a racing heartbeat, or shaking limbs, it may be a sign that someone is experiencing a panic attack or is about to have one.

-A panic attack can be very distressing, but will usually only last for 5 to 20 minutes.
-Consult a healthcare professional if panic attacks happen regularly, as they will be able to advise on treatment and support.
+A panic attack can be very distressing but will usually only last for 5 – 20 minutes.

 Lupus is a disease of the immune system that can affect many parts of the body, including the nerves.
 If the tissue surrounding nerves is swollen, the pressure may affect the nerves’ ability to transmit information.